Environmental and other Policies, Actions and Objectives

 While with us our visitors receive and are personally guided through a site map.
 They are encouraged to park their car and use the paths and/or the provided free of charge road train that connects all the facilities.
 These efforts minimise short and uneccessary car trips.

 We also provide a secure bike and locker park for people visiting by foot or bicycle.
-From March 2015 we are adopting a ‘Have a free Cuppa Tea if you Cycle to me’ incentive.
+From March 2015 we are adopting a ‘Have a free Cuppa Tea if you Cycle to me’ incentive and contunie to do so.

 We intend communicate at least quarterly i.e., every three months, our performance & achievements through our website and on our social media sites.